Bhaney44/Intelligence_Database/README.md

 Summary
 ---

-This repository is a working database of patents relating to intelligent systems.
-Currently, the database contains patents relating to deep learning, reinforcement learning, quantum computing, and k-means clustering.
-The database includes the patent number, title, classification numbers, and abstracts of the patents.
-In later editions, inventors, assignees, and claims will be added to the database.
+This repository is a database of patent information relating to intelligent systems sampled from our proprietary intelligence patent database.
+The database includes the patent number, title, classification numbers, abstracts, inventors, assignees, and claims for all artificial intelligence patents, including: reinforcement learning, quantum computing, deep learning, k-means clustering and more.

 Citation
 ---